kotliluk/rachel/README.md

 **Testing operators** in the conditions:

-These operators except any input pair of the same type.
+These operators accept any input pair of the same type.
 Inequality checking of booleans uses false < true.
 Inequality checking of strings uses alphabetic comparison ("abc" < "def", "a" < "aa").
 If a column is evaluated to null, the only possible condition to return true is "column == null".
 When the inputs have